rexresearch

 polariton electrons, hydrogen isotopes, surfaces of metallic

-substrates, collective many-body effects, and weak interactions in
+substrates, collective many-body effects, and weak interactions

-"transducer" mechanism that permits controllable two-way transfers
+provides a "transducer" mechanism that permits controllable

-of energy back-and-forth between chemical and nuclear realms in a
+two-way transfers of energy back-and-forth between chemical and

-small-scale, low-energy, scalable condensed matter system at
+nuclear realms in a small-scale, low-energy, scalable condensed

-comparatively modest temperatures and pressures.
+matter system at comparatively modest temperatures and

 [0022] One aspect of the invention provides a neutron production